vinceskahan/v5wiki/Transfer-from-MySQL-to-sqlite.md

 Put the resultant sqlite3 file, `weewx.sdb`, wherever your installation method requires.

-If the new database is to be used as the weewx archive then weewx needs to be configured to use sqlite for the weewx archive.
+If the new database is to be used as the weewx archive, then weewx needs to be configured to use sqlite for the weewx archive.
 This can be done by changing the settings of the data binding to which `[StdArchive] data_binding` refers.
 To change the settings of the data binding referred to by `[StdArchive] data_binding`, edit `weewx.conf` and if the data binding to which `[StdArchive] data_binding` refers to is `wx_binding`, change the `[DataBindings] wx_binding` settings as follows:

     [DataBindings]

         [[wx_binding]]
             database = archive_sqlite
             table_name = archive
-            manager = weewx.wxmanager.WXDaySummaryManager
+            manager = weewx.wxmanager.DaySummaryManager
             schema = schemas.wview.schema

 Note the above settings are based on there being an `archive_sqlite` entry in the `weewx.conf [Databases]` section and the use of the standard weewx database schema.
 If this is not the case (e.g. you use a modified schema) you will need to alter one of more of the above settings accordingly.

-# Using wee_database
+# Using weectl database

-To transfer a database using `wee_database`, data bindings for both the source and destination databases must exist in `weewx.conf`.
+To transfer a database using `weectl database`, data bindings for both the source and destination databases must exist in `weewx.conf`.
 As the source database will most likely be the archive database currently used by WeeWX, it is likely that only the destination database will require the addition of a data binding to `weewx.conf`.
 To add a data binding; edit `weewx.conf`, locate the `[DataBinding]` section and add a binding similar to the following:

         [[dest_binding]]
             database = archive_sqlite
             table_name = archive
-            manager = weewx.wxmanager.WXDaySummaryManager
+            manager = weewx.wxmanager.DaySummaryManager
             schema = schemas.wview.schema

 The above settings assume an `archive_sqlite` entry in the `weewx.conf [Databases]` section and use the default `wview` database schema.
 If this is not the case (e.g., you use a modified schema) you will need to alter one of more of the above settings accordingly.

+The instructions below assume you are using WeeWX V5 or greater.

-Before doing the transfer, it may worthwhile to run `wee_database` with the `--help` option:
+Before doing the transfer, it may worthwhile to run `weectl database transfer` with the `--help` option:

-    $ wee_database --help
+    $ weectl database transfer--help

 Note the `--dry-run` option.
-When used with the `--transfer` option, `wee_database` prints out what would happen but does not actually do the transfer.
+When used with the `transfer` action, `weectl database` prints out what would happen but does not actually do the transfer.

-To use the `--dry-run` option with `--transfer`:
+To use the `--dry-run` option with `transfer`:

-    $ wee_database --transfer --dest-binding=dest_binding --dry-run
+    $ weectl database transfer --dest-binding=dest_binding --dry-run

 This will result in output something like this: